josdotso/k6/README.md

 ./kubeadm-init.sh
 ```

-**IMPORANT: Copy the full `kubeadm join` command displayed at the end of the command above.
+**IMPORTANT:** Copy the full `kubeadm join` command displayed at the end of the command above.
 You'll need this to join subsequent nodes to the Kubernetes cluster.

 A redacted example of what you should see and copy to a secure note for later: